 Used by University and College admissions services around the world, A Levels remain one of the most widely recognised pre-university and college entry examinations.
 Figures from UCAS (the University and College Admissions Service in the UK, which coordinates university placements across the country) show that 408,960 Sixth Formers from the UK and overseas have had places confirmed, while among UK students alone, 348,890 applicants have been accepted - a 1% fall compared to 2018.

-There’s only a small number of Thailand's 180-plus international schools that offer A Levels, with the majority following the International Baccalaureate Diploma Programme at college level instead.
+There’s more than 35 of Thailand's 150-plus international and private schools that offer A Levels, with 19 schools following the International Baccalaureate Diploma Programme at college level instead.

 The international schools that do offer GCE/International A Levels include:

 Anglo Singapore International School celebrated a 100% pass rate in all subjects at A Level.
 The 55-strong cohort of Junior College 2 students achieved 43% A*-A. Top achievers included Sorawis Itthithavorn (Joe), Sorakrit Chonwattanagul (Nut) and Yu Liang Kwa (Liang) who all achieved the highest possible 4A*.